makrai/notes/chapuis20-SILICON-seq-lab-bench-spoken.md

 ## 2.6 Baseline Encoders, two different types

 * Pre-trained Encoder Models.
-We use BERT (Devlin+ 2018) through the pytorch
+We use BERT (Devlin+ 2018) through pytorch
-  * fed with a concatenation of the utterances.
-Formally given an input context
+  * fed with a concatenation of the utterances
 * Hierarchical Recurrent Encoders
   * ie hierarchical encoders based on recurrent cells
-  * current SOTA perf in many seq labelling tasks
-    (Li+ 2018a; Colombo+ 2020; Lin+ 2017)
+  * current SOTA performance in many sequence labelling tasks (Li+ 2018a; Colombo+ 2020; Lin+ 2017)
   * In this work we rely on our own implementation of the model based on HR
   * Hyperparameters in Appendix B